Waterproof vs. Water Resistant: A Traveler’s Guide to Rain Gear

 Water resistant gear is typically made from densely woven fabrics from materials like nylon and polyester.
 The density helps keep water from seeping in quickly, but it won’t keep it out forever.
 This is also different from water-repellant, which wards off water with a coating or treatment, sometimes called durable water repellent (DWR).

 With water repellant fabrics, water beads up and rolls off the fabric.
-For example, the Setout travel backpack has a durable water repellant coating that makes it weather resistant, though not 100% waterproof.

 Water repellant gear that uses a durable water repellent (DWR) finish on the exterior will fight moisture, keeping you dry in light rain or snow.
 They don’t have the extra layer of impermeable plastic membrane (like some waterproof fabrics would).
 But with repeated exposure to water, the DWR finish wears off, though you can buy a can of DWR and reapply it.